Use these practice tests to help prepare for the

 The three achievement tests are reading comprehension, mathematics and written expression.

 Students complete one written expression test.
-Students may be asked to produce any of the following text types – creative, persuasive, analytical or informative.
+Students may be asked to produce any of the following text types – creative or persuasive.
 Two sample tasks are below.

 This is a multiple-choice test that measures the capacity to read and interpret meaning from written passages.
 Some questions also require students to correct, complete and punctuate sentences.